 We just finished enjoying Frank Pepe Pizzeria Napoletana and needed a dessert that would complement our epic pizza experience.
 Libby’s is just down the street from Pepe’s, but proximity isn’t reason enough to endure underwhelming Italian pastries.
 We opted for Lucibello’s Italian Pastry Shop, a lesser-known option across town in New Haven.
-Lucibello’s is 80 years old and the Faggio family has operated the pastry shop for the past 50 years.
+Lucibello’s dates to 1929, and the Faggio family has operated the pastry shop for the past 50 years.
 Peter Faggio currently leads the pastry charge.

 Everything at Lucibello’s is made from scratch, including the crisp cannoli shells.
 The ricotta isn’t piped to order, but the cream is fresh and studded with pistachios and citron.